AK2640/MRADAKChessEngine/README.md

 the due date which made it easier to make the entire project on one device.
 All members contributed equally, even when not writting code however.

+It is also important to note that the original GUI was going to be a full chess board, however time constraints forced it to be a string that the user can interact with.

 # Important Note

 To run the code in the program, please download the AVX2 Version of StockFish from https://stockfishchess.org/download/